Plan. Prepare. Respond.

 .
 You can also contact Jalisa Williams, violence prevention program coordinator, at 303.458.4029 or email@example.com

-Keep checking back for more information, and please email firstname.lastname@example.org to let us know you would like to save a space in the next class.
+Please read the Safety Tips below and keep checking back for more information.
+Please email firstname.lastname@example.org to let us know you would like to save a space in any class.

 From the moment you walk on campus to graduation day, you should be safe with yourself and with your possessions.
 These are some safety tips that you should follow while on campus or anywhere you will be.